jdbutler5/portfolio-project/README.md

-# portfolio-project
+# CS201 Portfolio Project by JD Butler

-# About the project
+## About the project
+JD Butler
+11761514
+CS201 Spring 2019
+Dr. Anderson

-Installing ncurses
+## Installing ncurses

-Getting movie file
+## Getting movie file

 # Running the Program
 # To run the program, compile using make in the bash terminal and run the executable "imdb_database".